-The Banking Stability Map and Indicator present an overall assessment of changes in underlying conditions and risk factors that have a bearing on stability of the banking sector during a period.
-Following ratios are used for construction of each composite index:
+The Banking Stability Map and Indicator (BSI) were introduced in FSR December 2010 to present an overall assessment of changes in five dimensions that have a bearing on stability of the banking sector.
+The methodology was further enhanced by including other variables for each of the five dimensions, which were presented in FSR June 2011.
+The following ratios are used for construction of each composite index:

-Table : Indicators used for construction of Banking Stability Map and Banking Stability Indicator Dimension Ratios Soundness CRAR Tier-I Capital to Leverage ratio as Total-Assets to Capital and Tier-II Capital Reserves Asset-Quality Net NPAs to Gross NPAs to Total- Sub-Standard-advances Restructured-Standard- Total-Advances Advances to gross NPAs Advances to Standard- Advances Profitability Return on Assets Net Interest Margin Growth in Profit Liquidity Liquid-Assets to Customer-Deposits Non-Bank-Advances to Deposits maturing within- Total-Assets to Total-Assets Customer-Deposits 1-year to Total Deposits Efficiency Cost to Income Business (Credit + Deposits) to staff Staff Expenses to Total expenses Expenses
+Table : Indicators used for construction of Banking Stability Map and Banking Stability Indicator Dimension Ratios Soundness CRAR Tier-I Capital to Leverage ratio as Total-Assets to Tier-II Capital Capital and Reserves Asset-Quality Net NPAs to Total-Advances Gross NPAs to Total-Advances Sub-Standard- advances to gross NPAs Restructured-Standard- Advances to Standard- Advances Profitability Return on Assets Net Interest Margin Growth in Profit Liquidity Liquid-Assets to Total-Assets Customer-Deposits to Total-Assets Non-Bank-Advances to Customer-Deposits Deposits maturing within-1-year to Total Deposits Efficiency Cost to Income Business (Credit + Deposits) to total employees

-The five composite indices represent the five dimensions viz., Soundness, Asset-quality, Profitability, Liquidity and Efficiency.
-Each index, representing a dimension of bank functioning, takes values between zero (minimum) and 1 (maximum).
+The five composite indices represent the five dimensions of Soundness, Asset-quality, Profitability, Liquidity and Efficiency.
+Each index, representing a dimension of bank functioning, takes values between zero (minimum) and

+1 (maximum).
 Each index is a relative measure during the sample period used for its construction, where a high value means the risk in that dimension is high.
 Therefore, an increase in the value of the index in any particular dimension indicates an increase in risk in that dimension for that period as compared to other periods.
-For each ratio used for a dimension, a weighted average for the banking sector is derived, where the weights are the ratio of individual bank asset to total banking system assets.
-Each index is normalized for the sample period as 'Ratio-on-a-given-date minus Minimum-value-in-sample-period divided by maximum-value-in-sample-period minus Minimum-value-in-sample-period'.
-A composite measure of each dimension is calculated as a weighted average of normalised ratios used for that dimension, where the weights are based on the marks assigned for assessment for CAMELS rating.
-Based on the individual composite indices for each dimension, the Banking Stability Indicator is constructed as a simple average of these five composite sub-indices.
+For each ratio used for a dimension, a weighted average for the banking sectors is derived, where the weights are the ratio of individual bank asset to total banking system assets.
+Each index is normalised for the sample period as 'Ratio-on-a-given-date minus Minimum-value-in-sample-period divided by Maximum-value-in-sample-period minus Minimum-value-in-sample-period of each dimension is calculated as a weighted average of normalized ratios used for that dimension, where the weights are based on the marks assigned for assessment for CAMELS rating.
+Based on individual composite indices for each dimension, the Banking Stability Indicator is constructed as a simple average of these five composite sub-indices.

-For the current map and indicator, the sample period for assessment was taken from March 2006 to March 2012.
+For the current map and indicator, the sample period for assessment was taken from March 2006 to September 2011.
 Projection of BSI was done using Auto Regressive Moving Average (ARMA) method.